Find out how to register as a new student at Sussex.

 How to complete online registration

-All new students are required to register for their course.
-This is an important process because it means you are officially a member of the University, and ensures you have access to all the information and resources you need for your studies.
+As a new student, you need to register for your course.
+Registering means you are officially a member of the University, and ensures you have access to all the information and resources you need for your studies.

-You will receive an email containing your candidate number and instructions on how to complete Online Registration.
+You will receive an email with your candidate number and instructions on how to complete online registration.

 Your printing account is set up the first time you log into a campus computer.